-- Providing information on this policy to the students. - Identifying students affected by this policy and completing the return of Title IV funds calculation for those students. - Returning any Title IV, HEA funds due to the correct Title IV programs.
+- Providing information on this policy to the students. - Identify students affected by this policy and complete the return of Title IV funds calculation for those students. - Returning any Title IV, HEA funds to the correct Title IV programs.

-The school is not always required to return all the excess funds; there are situations once the R2T4 calculations have been completed in which the student must return the unearned aid.
+The school is not always required to return all the excess funds; there are situations in which, once the R2T4 calculations have been completed, the student must return the unearned aid.